Merrimack College

 Merrimack College is a private Augustinian university in North Andover, Massachusetts.
 It was founded in 1947 by the Order of St. Augustine with an initial goal to educate World War II veterans.
 It enrolls approximately 5,700 undergraduate and graduate students from 34 states and 36 countries.
-The school has an acceptance rate of 75%.

 History

 Merrimack College was established in 1947 by the Order of Saint Augustine following an invitation by the Archbishop of Boston, Richard Cushing.
 It is the second Augustinian affiliated college in the United States after Villanova University.
 Church leaders saw a need to create a liberal arts college largely in a commuter school format for veterans returning from World War II.
-Archbishop Cushing tabbed the Rev. Vincent McQuade, O.S.A, to lead the college.
-McQuade was a native of Lawrence, Massachusetts and longtime friend of Cushing.
+Archbishop Cushing charged Augustinian priest Vincent McQuade to lead the college.
+McQuade was a native of Lawrence, Massachusetts, and longtime friend of Cushing.
 McQuade joined the effort after working on the faculty at Villanova working with veterans transitioning home from the war.
 McQuade organized the creation process, including land purchases and zoning, securing a charter from the state, establishing curriculum, and managing the college's campus construction.
 The Commonwealth of Massachusetts granted a charter to The Augustinian College of the Merrimack Valley in March 1947 and the college officially opened in September of the same year.

 Presidents

-Merrimack College has had 8 presidents since it was founded in 1947:
+Merrimack College has had eight presidents since it was founded in 1947: